Suicide crisis

-A suicide crisis, suicidal crisis or potential suicide is a situation in which someone is attempting to kill themself or is seriously contemplating or planning to do so.
+A suicide crisis, suicidal crisis or potential suicide is a situation in which someone is attempting to kill themselves or is seriously contemplating or planning to do so.
 It is considered by public safety authorities, medical practice, and emergency services to be a medical emergency, requiring immediate suicide intervention and emergency medical treatment.
 Suicidal presentations occur when someone faces an emotional, physical, or social problem they feel they cannot overcome and considers suicide to be a solution.
 Clinicians usually attempt to re-frame suicidal crises, tell the patient that suicide is not a solution and help the individual identify and solve or tolerate the problems.

 Nature

 Most cases of potential suicide have warning signs.
-Attempting to kill oneself, talking about or planning suicide, writing a suicide note, talking or thinking frequently about death, exhibiting a death wish by expressing it verbally or by taking potentially deadly risks, or taking steps towards attempting suicide (e.g., obtaining rope and tying it to a ligature point to attempt a hanging or stockpiling pills for an attempted overdose) are all indicators of a suicide crisis.
-More subtle clues include preparing for death for no apparent reason (such as putting affairs in order, changing a will, etc.), writing goodbye letters, and visiting or calling family members or friends to say farewell.
+Attempting to kill oneself, talking about or planning suicide, writing a suicide note, talking or thinking frequently about death, exhibiting a death wish by expressing it verbally or by taking potentially deadly risks, or taking steps towards attempting suicide (such as obtaining rope and tying it to a ligature point to attempt a hanging or stockpiling pills for an attempted overdose) are all indicators of a suicide crisis.
+More subtle clues include preparing for death for no apparent reason (such as putting affairs in order or changing a will), writing goodbye letters, and visiting or calling family members or friends to say farewell.
 The person may also start giving away previously valued items (because they "no longer need them").
-In other cases, the person who seemed depressed and suicidal may become normal or filled with energy or calm again; these people particularly need to be watched because the return to normalcy could be because they have come to terms with whatever act is next (e.g., a plan to attempt suicide and escape from their problems).
+In other cases, the person who seemed depressed and suicidal may become normal or filled with energy or calm again; these people particularly need to be watched because the return to normalcy could be because they have come to terms with whatever act is next (such as a plan to attempt suicide and escape from their problems).

 Depression is a major causative factor of suicide, and individuals with depression are considered a high-risk group for suicidal behavior.
 However, suicidal behavior is not just restricted to patients diagnosed with some form of depression.
 More than 90% of all suicides are related to a mood disorder, such as bipolar disorder, depression, addiction, PTSD, or other psychiatric illnesses, such as schizophrenia.
 The deeper the depression, the greater the risk, often manifested in feelings or expressions of apathy, helplessness, hopelessness, or worthlessness.

-Suicide is often committed in response to a cause of depression, such as the cessation of a romantic relationship, serious illness or injury (like the loss of a limb or blindness), the death of a loved one, financial problems or poverty, guilt or fear of getting caught for something the person did, drug abuse, old age, concerns with gender identity, among others.
+Suicide is often attempted in response to a cause of depression, such as a divorce or end of a romantic relationship, serious illness or injury (like the loss of a limb or blindness), the death of a friend or family member, financial problems or poverty, guilt or fear of getting caught for something the person did, drug abuse, old age, concerns with gender identity, among others.